What does it mean when you say high functioning autism?

-“High functioning autism” is a phrase that many people with autism don’t like.
+“High functioning autism” (HFA) is a phrase that many people with autism don’t like.
+Often, as younger children, those with HFA are dubbed “little professors.”
+These are often people who seem neurotypical, but life just doesn’t work for them.

 Unfortunately, the term high functioning autism has become a catch phrase, used mostly to indicate the the individual is not so severely impaired by their autism that they are a danger to themselves or others.